Venet Ski Resort

 Venet Ski Trail Map

-Away from the steeps, aside from a small novice area at the Zams base & one long trail from the summit to Venet Sud, there is little for beginners at the resort.
+Away from the steeps, aside from a small novice area at the Zams base (which may no longer be running), there is little for beginners at the resort.
 On-piste trails are predominantly intermediate & long.
 The runs from the summit into Rifenal include a thigh destroying 1,240m vertical.
 One shouldn't be surprised how good they were, such runs are par for the course in Austria.
-Sheltered, tree-lined, north-aspected & served by two quad chairs, the lower slopes would be wonderful during a blizzard.
-The south-facing slopes may get sun-baked, but there loads of off & on-piste potential on its 700m (ish) vertical.
-The chairlift serving the terrain is best described as ’painfully slow’.
+Sheltered, tree-lined, north-aspect & served by two quad chairs, the lower slopes would be wonderful during a blizzard.
+The south-facing slopes from the summit to Venet Sud may get sun-baked, but there loads of off-piste potential on its 700m (ish) vertical.
+The ancient double chairlift that once served the terrain is now closed, seemingly for good (victim of age & climate change?).
 The cable car base area at Zams is a low elevation 780m & has no valley trail to it, necessitating a cable car download back down the hill at the end of the day.

 Where is Venet Austria?